agdev/Langgraph/FinancialAssistant/docs/changes/config-loader/config_loader_progress.md

 ### Date: 2025-04-15

 Initial planning completed.
 Created plan document outlining the approach for loading API keys from `.env` files.

+### Date: 2025-04-18

+Implementation completed:

+1. Created `utils/config_loader.py` module with two main functions:
+   - `load_environment_variables()`: Loads environment variables from .env files in multiple possible locations
+   - `create_config_from_env()`: Creates a Config object from environment variables based on the selected provider

+2. Updated `set_api_keys()` function in `app.py` to:
+   - Detect when the provider has changed
+   - Reset the compiled graph when the provider changes
+   - Try to load API keys from environment variables for the selected provider
+   - Only show the API key input UI if environment variables aren't found
+   - Reset the compiled graph when new API keys are loaded or entered

+3. Created a template .env file at `env/.env.template` with examples for all provider API keys

+4. Added python-dotenv to dependencies

+The implementation ensures that:
+1. API keys are loaded from environment variables if available
+2. The workflow is always recompiled with the correct provider when the provider changes
+3. Users can still manually enter API keys if environment variables aren't found

 The plan has been updated to better match the existing code structure: